-- For UK applicants, we are continuing as normal with online applications to join and re-join the register.
-We are continuing to process applications from overseas applicants wishing to join our register.
-However, in line with the Government's lockdown advice, our OSCE test centres are closed until further notice, which means that international applicants cannot complete the registration process.
-This situation influenced our decision to invite the second group of people to join the temporary register as described in paragraph 14.2. - We recognise that, as a result of the pandemic and lockdown measures, some nurses, midwives and nursing associates have been unable to pay their annual registration fee due to financial hardship, and some have not had the time to meet the revalidation deadlines because of the demands they are under. - We have considered both issues very carefully.
+For UK-trained applicants, we are continuing as normal with online applications to join and re-join the register.
+We are also continuing to process applications from those trained overseas who wish to join our register.
+However, in line with the UK and national governments' lockdown advice, our Objective Structured Clinical Examination (OSCE) test centres are closed until further notice, which means that international applicants cannot complete the registration process.
+This situation influenced our decision to invite the second group of people to join the temporary register as described in paragraph 14.2.
+Plans are now underway to re-open our test centres and we will be updating our applicants and stakeholders when plans are in place.

+- We recognise that as a result of the pandemic and lockdown measures some nurses, midwives and nursing associates have been unable to pay their annual registration fee due to financial hardship, and some have not had the time to meet the revalidation deadlines because of the demands they are under. - We have considered both issues very carefully.
 We know that some of our stakeholders have encouraged us to waive our annual registration fee altogether for this year.
 While we acknowledge the concern around this issue, we have decided not to pursue this.
 Our registration fee is a statutory requirement, part of the legal framework that sets out what we do and how we do it.
 Changing it requires the approval of Parliament and is not something we can do on our own.
 In addition, the fees paid by registrants are our sole source of income and are essential for funding all our regulatory activities: setting and assuring professional standards, maintaining the register, supporting revalidation, and running fitness to practise services. - To address the risk of financial hardship, we are providing an extra six weeks for payment of the fee when this is needed.
 We have also committed in our financial strategy to keep the fee at its 2015 level of £120 for as long as possible. - We are proactively supporting those who are struggling to meet revalidation deadlines by providing an automatic three-month extension for people due to revalidate in March, April, May and June 2020.
 Those due to revalidate from July onwards will be able to request a three-month extension if they need one.
 Further extensions beyond the initial three months are available where necessary.